 Though Advance Dining Reservations are a near necessity at Walt Disney World, you can eat quite well at Disneyland without needing to make too many dining plans ahead of time.
-Certainly there are exceptions (which I’ll cover later) but for the most part, you can walk up and dine at Disneyland whenever the mood strikes.
-This is not to say there isn’t a certain amount of planning or even an occasional wait but I’ll teach you how to work around that!
+From full-service restaurants, quick-service dining and even character meals, there are ways to eat at Disney restaurants without too much pre-planning.
+For the most part, you can walk up and eat at Disneyland without reservations, whenever you’re hungry!

 Please note that I use affiliate links in my posts.
 Clicking through and making a purchase helps me in a small financial way, thank you!

 CLICK THE IMAGE TO RECEIVE A FREE DISNEY VACATION PLANNING VIDEO

 There are several different dining options at the Disneyland Resort.
 For variety, I like my visits to the Park to be a mix of these through the day.